Jahia/healthcheck/README.md

 Once the token is defined, the healthcheck URL can be called by passing the token as a GET parameter: http://127.0.0.1:8080/healthcheck?token=abcd

+#### Configure the HTTP code returned when the healthcheck is RED

+The default value is 500 (SERVICE UNAVAILABLE).
+This default can be overloaded with the following property:

+healthcheck.http_code_on_error = 503

 ## Extensions

 While the core healthcheck provide basic capabilities such as database connectivity and server load, additional modules can extend its capabilities.
 When deploying a proper healthcheck module extension, the healthcheck servlet will automatically be added with the new information.